egovernments/DIGIT-UI-LIBRARIES/flutter/README.md

 ![dropdown-type](https://github.com/egovernments/DIGIT-UI-LIBRARIES/assets/137176770/ba7c2ccf-b51c-4784-9a3a-4891bbc996a3)

 #### Multi Select Dropdown
-A dropdown menu allowing users to select multiple options simultaneously with a clean UI, comes with build in chips and mouse down and hover effect.
+The Multi Select Dropdown in Digit UI Components offers a user-friendly interface for selecting multiple options simultaneously.
+This clean and intuitive component is equipped with built-in chips and provides responsive mouse-down and hover effects.

     MultiSelectDropDown<int>(
         onOptionSelected: (List<DropdownItem> selectedOptions) {},